 By considering these factors in addition to price, parents can find a martial arts school that offers good value for their investment while also providing quality instruction and a positive learning environment for their child.

-Choosing a martial arts program and instructor isn’t just about location, class times and costs.
+Choosing a martial arts program and the instructor isn’t just about location, class times, and costs.
 There’s a lot more to consider when thinking about which school is going to be the best fit for you and your family.
 And, not every martial arts school / program is a good match.
 Some emphasize things that might be unimportant to you.
 Others may or may not have instructors qualified and skilled at providing for a specific need you or a family member might require.

 And, it’s not all about price or convenience.
 Sure, price and convenience matter.
 But it’s not the only thing that’s important to you.
 And once you’ve decided on the martial arts for your family to learn and practice, you’ll want the very best results possible for a price that’s fair.